mrowki35/text_recognition_app/README.md

 ---
 ## How it works
-After running a Python script a small window app will appear.
+After running a Python script ("GUI_test.py" file) a small window app will appear.
 The only thing you need to do next is to drop your files in a window and press submit.
 The text will appear in "where_text_goes.txt" file.

 ---
 ## Settings